discrete-notes/discrete-notes.github.io/_posts/2022-02-02-inditinguishability-tools.md

 given size, if there are many sets, and that every set is large enough, then there must be two sets with a large enough intersection.

-I struggle more than expected, but finally found the following lemma.
+I struggled more than expected, but finally found the following lemma.

 **Theorem (Corrádi):** Let $A_1, ..., A_N$ be $r$-element sets and $X$
 be their union, if $|A_i \cap A_j| \leq k$, for every $i \neq j$, then: